wbabik/servers/readme.md

 *Windows*

-To get connected to servers from the Windows machine Download [PuTTy](https://www.putty.org/).
+You can connect to servers using [PuTTy](https://www.putty.org/) or (recommended) [MobaXterm](https://mobaxterm.mobatek.net/).
+Below is the instruction for PuTTy.

 When you run PuTTy for the first time you need to configure new connection thus:

 1. Go to `Translation`, and select Remote character set: **UTF-8**.